 Wood fuel is one of Africa’s most significant environmental and health threats, but the level of public discourse on the issue doesn’t often reflect the size of the challenge.

-To try and tackle this, The Nature Conservancy launched the Sustainable Wood Fuels Program in 2017, led by Ed Hewitt in Nairobi.
+We're tackling this through a robust forestry strategy.
 In typical TNC style, we’re aiming high — drawing out a roadmap for the future of Africa’s sustainable wood fuel consumption that includes planting billions of new trees and supporting innovative ways to convert wood into energy more efficiently.

 nature.org: What is wood fuel and what are the impacts of its use on the environment?

 Ed Hewitt: Wood fuel is mainly firewood and charcoal, and it accounts for more than 80 percent of Sub-Saharan Africa’s primary energy.
 Eighty percent of urban households in Sub-Saharan Africa use charcoal for cooking, and more than 90 percent of rural households use firewood.
 That’s a lot of people who depend on trees!

 nature.org: Apart from the depletion of their forests, are there other negative impacts on users?

 Ed: Yes.
 About half a million people die in Africa every year from smoke inhalation — often a direct result of cooking with wood fuels in poorly ventilated huts or houses.
 It is also impacting the economy.
 Around 8 million people across the continent gain employment from the charcoal value chain.
 But this is largely an informal sector, so cumulatively governments miss out on around $2 billion annually in ‘avoided’ taxes.